KartavyaSharma/competitive-programming/README.md

 # competitive-programming
-A code basae for all competitive programming problems I have attempted.
+A code base for all competitive programming problems I have attempted.